kognetiks/kognetiks-chatbot/documentation/overview.md

 ## Notice

-While our AI-powered applications strive for accuracy, they can sometimes make mistakes.
+While AI-powered applications strive for accuracy, they can sometimes make mistakes.
 We recommend that you and your users verify critical information to ensure its reliability.

 ## Disclaimer